 Regardless of the type of headache you suffer, there is a support group you can join and commiserate with fellow sufferers.
 The National Headache Foundation can get you in touch with just the right group for you either on line or in a community near you.

-If you suffer from migraine headaches, tension headaches, chronic headaches, cluster headaches, contact iHATEheadaches, so we can not only help you with treatment but with support to deal with your headaches.
+If you suffer from migraine headaches, tension headaches, chronic headaches, or cluster headaches, contact Think Better Life at 1-800-865-6468.
+Dr. Ira L. Shapira and his team can not only help you with treatment but with support to deal with your headaches.